Conformal field theory for annulus SLE: partition functions and martingale-observables: Introduction

-In this paper we use the framework developed in \cite{MR3052311,kang2012radial,MR3123602,MR3073040,KM17} to implement a version of conformal field theory (CFT) in a doubly connected domain with excursion reflected (ER)/Dirichlet boundary conditions and construct a large class of martingale-observables for variants of annulus $\SLE.$ In the physics literature, it is well known that under the insertion of ratio of the one-leg operator $\Psi$ to its correlation function $\E\,\Psi$, the correlators in a certain class of fields are martingale-observables for SLEs.
-In a doubly connected domain, Hagendorf, Bernard and Bauer studied GFF with Dirichlet/Dirichlet-Neumann boundary conditions, and described some martingale-observables for specific types of annulus SLE(4), see \cite{MR2651436}.
-Hagendorf presented physical arguments on how to extend this result to $\kappa\ne4$ for the Dirichlet boundary case in \cite{1742-5468-2009-02-P02033}.
+In the physics literature, in particular, in the context of conformal field theory (CFT) \cite{MR1424041}, it is well known that under the insertion of the ratio of the \emph{one-leg operator} $\Psi$ to its correlation function $\E\Psi$, the correlators in a particular class of fields are martingale-observables for SLEs.
+In a doubly connected domain, Hagendorf, Bernard, and Bauer used a certain bosonic observable to propose the partition functions for annulus SLE with $\kappa=4$ associated with GFFs, see \cite{MR2651436}.
+Hagendorf presented physical arguments on producing martingale-observables for the Dirichlet boundary case in \cite{1742-5468-2009-02-P02033}.

-In mathematics, Zhan has studied basic properties of SLE in a doubly connected domain.
-For $\kappa \le 4,$ he considered the annulus $\SLE(\kappa,\Lambda)$ with one force point, where $\Lambda := \kappa (\log Z)'$ is the drift function of driving process of SLE and introduced the null vector equation (parabolic PDE) for the partition function $Z$ such that $\SLE(\kappa,\Lambda)$ satisfies domain Markov property and reversibility, see \cite{MR3334276}.
-Moreover, in \cite{MR2902453}, he showed that these SLEs satisfy the generalized restriction property.
-At the same time, Lawler used the generalized restriction property and Brownian loop measure to define SLEs in a multiply connected domain and showed that in the annulus, his crossing SLE partition function (the total mass of a positive measure on crossing SLE curves) for $\kappa\le 4$ satisfies the null vector equation, see \cite{lawler2011defining}.
+In this paper, we use the framework built in \cite{MR3052311,KM17,AKM1,KM} to construct a version of CFT in a doubly connected domain with a plan to serve as a solid cornerstone to develop a theory in a general multiply connected domain.
+The scope of this paper includes Coulomb gas formalism and derivations of some important equations in CFT, such as the Eguchi-Ooguri version of Ward's equations and Belavin-Polyakov-Zamolodchikov (BPZ) equations.

+The simplest fields we consider in this paper form a one-parameter family of GFFs with a \emph{weighted combination} of Dirichlet and excursion reflected (ER) boundary conditions, see Figure~\ref{Fig_DGFF}.
+In the analysis literature, the Green's function with ER boundary condition is often called the \emph{modified Green's function} \cite{koebe1916abhandlungen}.
+In probability theory, the associated stochastic process, ER Brownian motion, was introduced by Lawler and Drenning \cite{MR2992562,lawler2006laplacian}.
+As a characteristic feature of the ER Green's function, its normal derivatives on the inner boundary component have a vanishing mean, see e.g., \cite{MR2241034,MR2334725}.
+By combining this property with zero Dirichlet boundary condition under the (rational) weight, we introduce a one-parameter family of the Green's functions interpolating Dirichlet Green's function with ER Green's function and consider the associated GFFs.

+One of the primary motivations for introducing such general boundary conditions is that this interpolation gives rise to infinitely many linearly independent solutions to BPZ equation.
+Our observation affirms the prediction that contrary to a simply connected domain where BPZ equation has a finite-dimensional solution space \cite{MR3294954,MR3294955,MR3296159,MR3296160}, the solution space is no longer finite-dimensional in a doubly connected domain.
+We also refer to \cite{MR4046010,MR4071342,kytola2016pure} for the analysis of solutions to various equations arising from CFT with a concrete understanding of the underlying algebraic structure.